 Transferring Credit From Another University

-Since courses change frequently, and there are an innumerable amount of institutions and courses available to students, there is no comprehensive list of qualified universities or courses that we accept for transfer.
+Since courses change frequently and innumerable institutions and courses are available to students, there is no comprehensive list of qualified universities or courses that we accept for transfer.
 Each course is evaluated on an individual basis.
-Engineering courses are generally NOT transferable, unless from an approved study-abroad program such as ITESM or EPFL or explicitly by the Engineering department.
+Engineering courses are generally NOT transferable, unless from an approved study abroad program such as ITESM or EPFL, or explicitly accepted by the Engineering department.

 Here are the steps to follow: